juhan26/BioskopLaravel/README.md

 ## Description

-This is a challenge project for the [Compfest 15](https://compfest.id/) Software Engineering Academy (SEA) program.
+This is not a project but this is a task from Hummatech program.

 The Cinema Tix is a movie ticket booking web application developed to enhance the moviegoing experience for customers of Cinema.
 Built with Laravel 10 Framework, TailwindCSS, and powered by a MySQL database, this application provides a seamless and efficient platform for users to browse movies, book tickets, and manage their reservations.